snegyeliczky/100Doors/README.md

 # Logical practice with TDD

-Adding logical exercises under 'src' in a progress.ts file and provide tests in TDD methode
+Adding logical exercises in TypeScript under 'src' with tests

 ## Run